-WP Security Audit Log was developed by Robert Abela, founder of WP White Security, a European-based company that also provides WordPress security services & consultation.
+WP Activity Log was developed by Robert Abela, founder of WP White Security, a European-based company that also provides WordPress security services & consultation.

 Over 100 (and counting) different actions are tracked, including support for the popular bbPress plugin, as well as WordPress multisite networks.
 WP Activity Log also has several premium add-ons that give you even more insight & control over what’s happening behind the scenes of your WordPress site.
 These add-ons include email notifications, search & filtering, enhanced reports & the use of an external DB to store audit logs.

 Let’s take a look at the features of the free plugin, and then I’ll dive into the power of the add-ons.

 Getting Started with WP Activity Log

-When you first activate WP Security Audit Log, you’ll notice a new menu item in the left-hand navigation called Audit Log.
+When you first activate WP Activity Log, you’ll notice a new menu item in the left-hand navigation called Activity Log.
 It should appear just below your Dashboard.
 There are 6 sub-pages to be explored, but I’ll mainly focus on the first 3.
 Use the links below to jump straight to that section.

 - Audit Log Viewer – This is where all of your user activity is stored, each row representing a user action